Remaking a world in peril: forging collaboration for a secure and sustainable future

 When: Monday 26 July, 14:00 - 15:15 CEST

-- Martin Frick, Deputy to the Special Envoy for the UN Food Systems Summit 2021 at United Nations (video message)
+- Dr Martin FRICK, Deputy to the Special Envoy for the UN Food Systems Summit 2021 at United Nations (video message)

 Plenary 2: From evidence to impact: advancing solutions for landscapes, livelihoods and peace